Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 - and more...

 The free online course 'PyTest Hooks and Plugins' that you have a free coupon for goes into much more detail about how to use hooks in PyTest.

+The coupon is valid for 3 days - expires midnight Monday.

+LINK ---->

 <br>